jgers32/jgers32/README.md

 ### Welcome!
-My name is Julia Gersey & I am a Senior at <a href="https://www.bw.edu/">Baldwin Wallace University</a> working towards my BSc in both Computer Science & Applied Mathematics.
+My name is Julia Gersey & I am a Senior at Baldwin Wallace University working towards my BSc in both Computer Science & Applied Mathematics.
 Check out my <a href="https://juliagersey.com">website</a> for more info.

 Some other things about me: